SuyogPrasai/microlane/README.md

 - ### Analyzing and Graphing

-   - We mainly use, `graphing.ipynb` and `testing.ipynb` to generate different graphs and visualizations to compare the experiment data.
+   - We mainly use `graphing.ipynb` and `testing.ipynb` to generate different graphs and visualizations to compare the experiment data.
 Mainly, we use the following graphs:

       - **Bar charts:** Compare model and augmentation performance.
       - **Line graphs:** Cumulative accuracy over samples.